salbrec/SIMPA/README.md

 # SPARTA - SPARse peaks impuTAtion

 SPARTA is a method for SPARse peaks impuTAtion that leverages predictive information within bulk ENCODE data to impute missing regions for a histone mark or transcription factor of interest.
-SPARTA is tested on a recent dataset (Grosselin et al. 2019) to impute DNA regions of H3K4me3 and H3K27me3 mark in B-cell and T-cell.
+SPARTA was tested on a recent dataset (Grosselin et al. 2019) to impute DNA regions from single-cell ChIP-seq of H3K4me3 and H3K27me3 mark in B-cell and T-cell.

 <img src="workflow/SPARTA.png" width="800">